Top 10 Used OCT for Glaucoma as a Screening Tool

 Importance of Carrying Out Glaucoma Testing

-To diagnose glaucoma, a couple of tests are usually carried out.
-The advantage of doing the tests early enough is that if glaucoma is diagnosed early enough, the individual can take steps to prevent vision loss.
+A couple of tests are typically performed to diagnose glaucoma.
+The advantage of conducting the tests early is that if glaucoma is diagnosed promptly, the individual can take steps to prevent vision loss.

 How Many Types Of Glaucoma Are There?